 More than 70% of patients with treatment-resistant depression (including bipolar patients) experience rapid relief after a low-dose ketamine infusion.
 Similar success rates have been seen in returning combat veterans suffering from PTSD.

-You will be awake, but you may feel a bit drowsy during and shortly after the treatment.
+You will be awake.
+The ketamine infusion dosage is not high enough to cause you to fall asleep, but you may feel a bit drowsy during and shortly after the treatment.

-There are some medications and drugs, both legal and illicit, that will reduce the effectiveness of ketamine.
+There are medications and drugs, both legal and illicit, that will reduce the effectiveness of ketamine.
 Please be sure to inform us all of medications and supplements you take.
-Revitalist will work with your prescribing provider in coordinating your care.
+We will work with your prescribing provider in coordinating your care.

 During the treatment, you will experience something called a dissociative effect.
 Most patients describe the experience with words like relaxing, floating, and pleasant.
 This “dream-like” state feeling quickly subsides after the treatment is over, allowing you to leave with your driver after your appointment is complete.

-Ketamine is typically well-tolerated, and the National Institutes of Health (NIH) researchers have found that low-dose ketamine infusions are relatively free of side effects.
+Ketamine is typically well-tolerated and we are not aware of any significant adverse reactions at the low dose used for this treatment.
 At the higher doses used in operating rooms, ketamine has been known to cause hallucinations, as well as other cognitive distortions.
 Use of ketamine by people with conditions such as unstable heart disease risk aggravating these conditions.
 It is of utmost importance that you fill out the medical questionnaire fully and truthfully, so we can properly evaluate whether you are medically appropriate for the treatment.